đź’ˇThe CIO Strategic Playbook for AI in 2026 is now available!

 • 5 million visits on the portal within the first year (Source: Teradata)

-Sagar Garuda, Senior Director of Learning at Darwinbox said “Thanks to Fluid Topics and Paligo, content creation and distribution for Darwinbox have become a breeze!
+Sagar Garuda, Senior Director of Learning at Darwinbox, said, “Thanks to Fluid Topics and Paligo, content creation and distribution for Darwinbox have become a breeze!”

-Aurélien Unfer, Project Manager New Information and Communication Technologies at Liebherr Mining said “Fluid Topics’ Content Delivery Platform provided us with a fully-featured solution that required limited customization to match our needs.
-The implementation of the platform is an important modernization step that will help remove inefficiencies as well as allow more personalized forms of documentation and up-to-date instructions.
+Aurélien Unfer, Project Manager New Information and Communication Technologies at Liebherr Mining, said “Fluid Topics’ Content Delivery Platform provided us with a fully-featured solution that required limited customization to match our needs.
+The implementation of the platform is an important modernization step that will help remove inefficiencies as well as allow more personalized forms of documentation and up-to-date instructions.”

 The right CDP can help overcome the challenges that can otherwise swamp tech doc teams while improving the end-user experience for a clear business win.